-Data source Data provided by CWTS (Leiden University) as part of a contract to the European Commission (DG Research and Innovation) Indicator 1.2.3 Foreign doctorate students as a percentage of all doctorate students Numerator Number of doctorate students from foreign countries Denominator Total number of doctorate students Interpretation The share of foreign doctorate students reflects the mobility of students as an effective of diffusing knowledge.
-Attracting high-skilled foreign doctorate students will secu continuous supply of researchers.
-Data source Eurostat Indicator 1.3.1 Broadband penetration Numerator Number of enterprises with a maximum contracted download speed of the fastest fixed internet connection of at least 100 Mb/s $% \left( \frac{1}{2}\right) =0$ Denominator Total number of enterprises Interpretation Realising Europe's full e-potential depends on creating the conditions for electronic commerce and the Internet to flourish.
+Data source Scopus.
+Data calculated by Science-Metrix as part of a contract to the European Commission (DG Research and Innovation) Indicator 1.2.3 Foreign doctorate students as a percentage of all doctorate students Numerator Number of doctorate students from foreign countries Denominator Total number of doctorate students Interpretation The share of foreign doctorate students reflects the mobility of students as an effective way of diffusing knowledge.
+Attracting high-skilled foreign doctorate students will secure a continuous supply of researchers.
+Data source Eurostat Indicator 1.3.1 Broadband penetration Numerator Number of enterprises with a maximum contracted download speed of the fastest fixed internet connection of at least 100 Mb/s $$ Denominator Total number of enterprises Interpretation Realising Europe's full e-potential depends on creating the conditions for electronic commerce and the Internet to flourish.
 This indicator captures the relative use of this e-potential by the share of enterprises that have access to fast broadband.
-Data source Eurostat, Community Survey of ICT Usage and E-commerce in Enterprises Indicator 1.3.2 Opportunity-driven entrepreneurship (Motivational index) Definition This index is calculated as the ratio between the share of persons involved in improvem driven entrepreneurship and the share of persons involved in necessity-d entrepreneurship.
-Interpretation Data from GEM distinguish between two types of entrepreneurship: 1) opport entrepreneurship and 2) necessity-driven entrepreneurship.
-The first incl involved in TEA (Total Early-Stage Entrepreneurial Activity) who (i) claim to opportunity as opposed to finding no other option for work; and (ii) who indi driver for being involved in this opportunity is being independent or increasing rather than just maintaining their income; the second includes persons involved are involved in entrepreneurship because they had no other option for w constructed the Motivational index to measure the relative degree of improv- entrepreneurship.
+Data source Eurostat, Community Survey of ICT Usage and E-commerce in Enterprises Indicator 1.3.2 Opportunity-driven entrepreneurship (Motivational index) Definition This index is calculated as the ratio between the share of persons involved in improvement- driven entrepreneurship and the share of persons involved in necessity-driven entrepreneurship.
+Interpretation Data from GEM distinguish between two types of entrepreneurship: 1) opportunity-driven entrepreneurship and 2) necessity-driven entrepreneurship.
+The first includes persons involved in TEA (Total Early-Stage Entrepreneurial Activity) who (i) claim to be driven by opportunity as opposed to finding no other option for work; and (ii) who indicate the main driver for being involved in this opportunity is being independent or increasing their income, rather than just maintaining their income; the second includes persons involved in TEA who are involved in entrepreneurship because they had no other option for work.
+GEM has constructed the Motivational index to measure the relative degree of improvement-driven entrepreneurship.
 Comment Three-year averages have been used for calculating the normalised scores for this indicator, which are used for calculating the Summary Innovation Index.
-Data source Global Entrepreneurship Monitor (GEM) Indicator 2.1.1 R&D expenditure in the public sector (percentage of GDP) Numerator All R&D expenditures in the government sector (GOVERD) and the higher education sector (HERD) $% \left( {{\rm HERD}} \right)$ Denominator Gross Domestic Product Interpretation R&D expenditure represents one of the major drivers of economic growth in a knowledge- based economy.
+Data source Global Entrepreneurship Monitor (GEM) Indicator 2.1.1 R&D expenditure in the public sector (percentage of GDP) Numerator All R&D expenditures in the government sector (GOVERD) and the higher education sector (HERD) Denominator Gross Domestic Product Interpretation R&D expenditure represents one of the major drivers of economic growth in a knowledge- based economy.
 As such, trends in the R&D expenditure indicator provide key indications of the future competitiveness and wealth of the EU.
 Research and development spending is essential for making the transition to a knowledge-based economy as well as for improving production technologies and stimulating growth.
-Data source Eurostat Indicator 2.1.2 Venture capital expenditures (percentage of GDP) Numerator Venture capital expenditures is defined as private equity being raised for ir companies.
-Management buyouts, management buy-ins, and venture purchas shares are excluded.
-Venture capital includes early-stage (seed + start-up) ar and replacement capital.
+Data source Eurostat Indicator 2.1.2 Venture capital expenditures (percentage of GDP) Numerator Venture capital expenditures is defined as private equity being raised for investment in companies.
+Management buyouts, management buy-ins, and venture purchase of quoted shares are excluded.
+Venture capital includes early-stage (seed + start-up) and expansion and replacement capital.